 All questions will not be multiple choice (MCQ) type.
 There will be some descriptive answers which you will have to type out on the screen.

-The total duration of CAT 2016 will be three hours and total number of questions will be 100.
+The total duration of CAT 2017 will be three hours and total number of questions is expected to be around 100.

 Click here to access a practice test that has been provided to offer the candidates a feel of the timed sections, as well as navigation and functionality of the actual test.
-You are advised to go through this practice test carefully to familiarise yourself with the screens, layout, and navigation of CAT 2016.
+You are advised to go through this practice test carefully to familiarize yourself with the screens, layout, and navigation of CAT 2017.

 At the test venue, each candidate will be seated at a desk with a computer terminal and he/she will be provided with a scratch paper for calculations.
 After the test, candidate must leave the scratch paper at the desk.
 Rough work cannot be done on any other paper/sheet, as nothing will be allowed inside the testing room.
 No breaks will be given during the test.

 You have to make the registration fee payment through online modes only by Credit Card, Debit Card or through Net Banking.

 You must log on to the website iimcat.ac.in to register for CAT 2017.
 You can register for CAT 2017 from 8 August - 22 September, 2017.